 This course is designed to give the department an opportunity to test a new graduate level course.
 Variable title.

-PSYCH 5010 Seminar in Industrial / Organizational Psychology (RSD 3.0)
+PSYCH 5010 Introduction to Industrial / Organizational Psychology (LEC 3.0)

 Review of the most recent theoretical and applied research in advanced personnel and organizational psychology.
 Topics will include personnel selection, training and performance appraisal, job attitudes, motivation, work groups and teams, leadership, organizational culture, and organizational development.
-Prerequisite: Nine hours of psychology.
+Prerequisite: Graduate standing.